Steam Locomotive Ultra-Detailing in “O” Scale…N&W K1 #107

 Oneonta Shops “near” AAR ‘32 Standard, 40′, all steel “semi-clone”, built 1930, series 17601-17625.
 This car series, although not a true clone, and equipped with a recessed “Z”-braced, steel end, was built following the ‘32 AAR plan, that was published in late 1929.
 Often the AAR would publish their newest spec. in advance of acceptance, for the “Enlightnment of the RR Industry”.
 The actual spec. might not be ratified and made a legitmate standard by the committee-at-large for a year or more after initial publishing.
 Inside height was 9″-1″.

-This is a Company “Builder’s Photo” of the first of her kind.
-Again, the location is the D&H’s Green Island Shops, and the car is #17626, an all-welded AAR ‘32 Standard true “Clone”.
+This could be considered a Company “Builder’s Photo” of the first of her kind.
+Again, this is a product of the D&H’s Green Island Shops, and shown at Oneonta.
+The car is #17626, and is an all-welded AAR ’32 Standard true “Clone”.
 The year is 1934, and 100 cars of this type, in this series were built, #17626-17725, between 1934 and 1937.

-The car utilized internal ribs, with one-piece steel sheathing welded to them from the inside.
+The car utilized internal ribs, with external steel sheathing welded to them from the inside.
 TIG (Tungsten Inert Gas) and MIG (Metal Inert Gas) welding did not exist at this time, so the bonds were made with the old fashioned Arc welding process.
 Unlike modern methods, Arc welding generates a tremendous amount of heat, and distributes it over a wide area.
 If you look closely, you’ll note the semi-uniform waves or “ripples” in the side sheathing; a permanent deformitity created by the extreme heat of the Arc.
 Inside height was 9′-4 1/2″.

 The famous D&H 100 Years ”Anthracite Circle” was not applied to the car when new, not becoming part of the D&H freight car paint scheme until the arrival of the Bethlehem Steel-built “Fishbelly” twin hoppers, starting in 1939.
 This car and her sisters received that herald begining in 1940.